 You might think that the solution is to try out each flavor by buying smaller packages.
 The problem is that such a solution isn’t too cost-effective, nor is it an option for every powder.
 Most powders are sold in large tubs exclusively.
 And while many brands offer trial-sized envelopes for potential buyers to sample, just as many do not.

 But, if you go with a large pack, you might end up buying a protein powder that you don’t like.
 So, what are you supposed to do in that case?
 Well, rather than throwing it away or keeping yourself from puking each time you have to drink it, you can make the shake taste better.

 Believe it or not, making protein powder taste better is actually a pretty easy thing to do.
 In fact, there are a lot of hacks which can improve its taste greatly.
 You can find dozens of them online, but unfortunately, not all of them work.

 We have tried a lot of those hacks; some disappointed us, but some really did improve the taste of the protein powder.
-Of course, we’re not gonna keep this knowledge secret.
-We are gonna share it with you.
-So, with no further ado, here are the best 8 methods for improving the taste of protein powder!
+Here are some of the best methods for improving the taste of protein powder.

-Orange juice can rally save the day.
+Orange juice can really save the day.
 If you don’t like the taste of your protein powder, you can mask it by using OJ instead of water.
-The flavor of orange juice will out-power the flavor of the protein powder, making you forget about it.
+The flavor of orange juice will over-power the flavor of the protein powder, making you forget about it.
 And if the unpleasant flavor won’t go away, the trick to get rid of it is to add even more juice.